root-project/root/core/doc/v600/index.md

 interface must be used (See TClass::New and TClass::Destructor for example).

+The following interfaces are not yet available:

+- DeleteVariable

+They might be re-implemented in a later version.

 ### rootcling

 rootcling is the successor to rootcint and genreflex.
 It is used to